-1 credit (Science) Grades 10-12 1 Semester Prerequisite: AFNR or Instructor Approval
+1 credit (Science) 1 Semester

 The Environmental Science course is for those students interested in the great outdoors.
 General scientific and technological concepts will be used to investigate biomes, national and private forests and parks, soil conservation, water quality, fish and game management, and forestry managements.
 Students will take field trips to local areas, participate in the IOWATER Volunteer Monitoring Program, and listen to representatives from related educational institutions, community organizations, and others.